Grandstream Phone Headset

 Plantronics CS540 Wireless Headset

-With a wireless headset, you increase your productivity as you can do other tasks while attending the calls hands-free.
-You can even grab a file from another room and ask your coworker a question being connected on the call.
+With a wireless headset, you increase your productivity as you can do other tasks while attending calls hands-free.
+You can even grab a file from another room and ask your coworker a question while remaining connected on a call.

-You can try the Plantronics CS540 wireless headset, which is a lightweight and comfortable headset that offers excellent sound quality.
+The Plantronics CS540 wireless headset is lightweight and comfortable, offering excellent sound quality.
 With this headset, you can start inbound and outbound calls on your phone while roaming within a range of 350 feet.

 ● Setup Instructions